invenia/AxisSets.jl/docs/src/example.md

 This representation avoids storing duplicate `:time` and `:id` column values and allows us to perform normal n-dimensional array operation over the dataset more efficiently.

-If we look al little closer we'll also find that several of these "key" columns align across the dataframes, while others do not.
+If we look a little closer we'll also find that several of these "key" columns align across the dataframes, while others do not.

 For example, the `:time` columns across `train⁻input` tables align.
 Similarly the `:id` columns match for both `train⁻input⁻prices` and `train⁻output⁻prices`.